instana/ingress-nginx-tracing/README.md

 ## Disclaimer

-*Instana Ingress NGINX tracing is currently a technology preview.*
+*Instana tracing for Kubernetes NGINX Ingress is currently a technology preview.*

 We reserve ourselves the right to make it better and easier before releasing the functionality for General Availability.